 Instead … realize sales in the early days is different, especially for one reason: Every Lead is Precious.
 Every single one.

+In the early days, Founder Led sales is all that really works.
 If you give a precious lead to someone that you wouldn’t buy your product from — she will end up doing worse than you.
-She will sell even less of your product.
+They will sell even less of your product.

 The key here is someone you’d buy your product from.
 Not buy some other product.
-But your new, feature-poor, bug-ridden, kinda crummy product that does one thing really well but everything else terribly.
+But your new, feature-poor, bug-ridden product that does one thing really well but everything else terribly.
 Would you buy it from her?

 Most founders hire reps that fail this test.